Civil War Heritage

 Enlistment and Emancipation

 When the Union began to draft African-Americans into the army in 1864, Camp Nelson, located south of Nicholasville in Jessamine County, was the state's most important recruiting station.
 Thousands of African-Americans and their families traveled to the camp for enlistment - and freedom.
 The installation also served as a refuge for the soldiers' families.
 John Fee, a founder of Berea College, established schools and churches for the African-Americans at Camp Nelson.
 Camp Nelson also was the state's chief center for the issuance of emancipation papers to former slaves.
 Four thousand Civil War soldiers are buried in the national cemetery located on part of the camp site.
-A 5 mile trail gives an overview of the supply depot and the northern line of defense.
+Five miles of trails give an overview of the supply depot and the northern line of defense.
 The restored officers quarters are open Tuesday through Saturday, 9-5.
 (859) 881-5716.
 Camp Nelson is located off US 27, about 20 miles south of Lexington.

 Bluegrass Note: More than 30,000 men left their Kentucky homes to fight for the Confederacy.
 Twice that many Kentuckians fought for the North, including 20,000 African-Americans, the second-highest number among all the states.